 As I set up my own coaching business, I struggled with what technology to use and how to set it up.
-So I’ll pass along what I’ve learned.
+So I’ll pass along what I’ve learned to make your journey smoother.
 Where available I am using referral links which may pay me if you use my link to sign up.
-I’d love to have you tell me more about what you want as you grow into your coaching business and/or add Race + Gender Equity skills to your coaching portfolio.

 Client Portal | Coach Accountable